UltiRequiem/UltiRequiem/README.md

 ## About Me

-Hi, I'm Eliaz Bobadilla.
-A 15 years old high school student, self-taught programmer who loves working with Typescript and Go.
+Hi, I'm a 15 years old high school student, self-taught programmer who loves working with Typescript and Go.

 ### Get in touch